podaac/swodlr-ingest-to-sds/README.md

 # Ingest-to-SDS
-ingest-to-sds is a system for ingesting input products to on-demand SDS
+Ingest-to-sds is a system for ingesting input products to on-demand SDS